Riverscapes/gcd/docs/Help/Analyses/Change_Detection/batch-change-detection.md

 ![Add mask]({{ site.baseurl }}/assets/images/CommandRefs/05_Analyses/cd/batch/batch_multi_minlod.png)

-## Propadated Error
+## Propagated Error

-Specifiying a propagated error change detection only requires the new and old surfaces with corresponding error surfaces.
+Specifying a propagated error change detection only requires the new and old surfaces with corresponding error surfaces.
 Again, see the [manual change detection]({{ site.baseurl}}/Help/Analyses/Change_Detection/change-detection.html#calculating-a-change-detection) documentation for how to use these controls.

 ## Single Probabilistic